 A Registered General Nurse (RGN) is a professional caregiver who provides essential care for patients in various healthcare settings, including hospitals, GP surgeries, clinics and residential homes.
 Nurses play a crucial role in patient care, and their responsibilities go far beyond simply administering medication or taking vitals.
 They also monitor the condition of patients, assist with treatments, manage care plans, and educate patients and families.

 Registered General Nurses typically work alongside physicians, therapists, and other healthcare professionals to provide a comprehensive healthcare experience for patients.
 Their specialised training, compassion, and dedication to patient care ensure they're the NHS's beating heart.
-Undoubtedly, nurses are an essential part of the healthcare team who significantly impact patients' lives every day.
+Undoubtedly, Nurses are an essential part of the healthcare team who significantly impact patients' lives every day.

-But how do you become a Registered General Nurse, and can you train to be a nurse on the job?
+But how do you become a Registered General Nurse, and can you train to be a Nurse on the job?

 The various routes into a nursing career

-In the UK, you can pursue a career in nursing by following one of three pathways – each of which entails varying degrees of on-the-job training to gain hands-on experience of day-to-day life as a nurse:
+In the UK, you can pursue a career in nursing by following one of three pathways – each of which entails varying degrees of on-the-job training to gain hands-on experience of day-to-day life as a Nurse:

 • Nursing degree